Which Camera to Buy?

 - Does the physical camera build quality feel like it’ll take a few drops (if you are that sort of person)

-- For action photos of kids/sports— fast focusing is another quality that really matters
+- For action photos of kids/sports— fast/consistent focusing is another quality that really matters

 The Pro Look:

-an SLR or mirrorless camera will give you that soft ‘pro look’ background
+a mirrorless camera will give you that soft ‘pro look’ background that your phone is trying to fake with software

 The amount a camera photo looks good in low light, and has that ‘pro’ look of a soft background and sharp subjects relates to the sensor size.
 The sensor is what actually records the photo inside your camera.

 As you go up in camera size, the sensor gets bigger as well.
-Your phone’s camera sensor is tiny, a snapshot camera’s is around postage-stamp size, but then an SLR sensor is 1.5″ in size.
+Your phone’s camera sensor is tiny, your phone’s is around 6mm, but then an SLR sensor is 35mm in size.
 Each increase in size brings better quality images (and of course costs).
+See sensor size chart and more info HERE.

 The Megapixel Myth: